Willi Agatz

-Wilhelm "Willi" Agatz (10 June 1904 – 29 August 1957) was a German trade unionist, politician and resistance fighter of the Communist Party (KPD) who served in the Reichstag before World War II and the Bundestag after.
+Wilhelm "Willi" Agatz (10 June 1904 – 29 August 1957) was a German communist trade unionist, politician and resistance fighter of the Communist Party (KPD) who served in the Reichstag before World War II and the Bundestag after.

 Early life

 Wilhelm Agatz was born in the Heisingen district of Essen, the son of Social Democratic miner Ludgar Agatz and factory worker Maria, née Blondrath.
 He attended elementary school in Essen and did an apprenticeship as a miner at the Carl Funke Mine and later at the Ludwig Mine in Bergerhausen.
 In 1920 he joined and founded a local group of the Socialist Workers' Youth.
 After completing his apprenticeship, he joined the Union of Miners of Germany (VdBD) and was elected to the works council at the Ludwig mine.

 Political career

 Agatz joined the Young Communist League in 1922 and the Communist Party proper in 1924.
 In 1927, he married Käte Bergmann and moved to Recklinghausen.
 In 1930, he was expelled from the VdBD for his communist politics, and soon after became involved in the Revolutionäre Gewerkschafts Opposition (RGO), organizing in the Ruhr region.
 The same year, he was elected to the Reichstag representing the Westphalia South district.
 At 26 years old, he was the third-youngest member of the body, behind Nazi Rudolf Schmeer and fellow Communist Artur Becker.